jossafossa/datepicker/README.md

 - The up and down arrows can be used to increase and decrease the value.
   - When the input is not valid.
 The increment and decrement do not work

 ### The calendar view

 - Does not automatically open
 - Can be navigated by keyboard
-- Does close when a date is selected and focusses the button that opened it.
+- Does close when a date is selected and focusses the button that opened it